toleillo/bootdrop/README.md

 Bootdrop
 ========
-Bootdrop contains a Drupal profile and scripts to start developing common Drupal 7 projects
+Bootdrop contains a Drupal profile and scripts using drush to start developing common Drupal 7 projects.nnn

 Preconfiguration
 ----------------